-The road construction within Section NL3 would result in the total or partial loss of seven areas of reptile habitat (RPH7-13) of low to high suitability for reptiles.
+5.2.9 The road construction within Section NL3 would result in the total or partial loss of seven areas of reptile habitat (RPH7-13) of low to moderate suitability for reptiles.
 This permanent loss of potentially suitable habitat, the operational scheme would as a consequence increase severance issues.
-However no reptiles were recorded in Section NL3, therefore Habitat loss/severance as a result of this is assessed as being of low negative with an impact significance of Minor.
+However no reptiles were recorded in Section NL3, therefore habitat loss/severance as a result of this is assessed as being of low negative potential magnitude with an impact significance of Minor.

-5.2.10 The effects of disturbance and pollution are unlikely to result in an observable positive or negative impact on the reptile populations, as the populations are already small and isolated if present.
-This impact is therefore considered to be of Negligible magnitude and significance.
+5.2.10 The effects of disturbance and pollution would be unlikely to result in an observable impact on the reptile populations, as the populations are already small and isolated if present.
+This potential impact is therefore considered to be of Negligible magnitude and significance.

-Section NL4 Ch.322600 - 325370 Nether Kirkton - Corsehill
+Section NL4 ch322600 - 325370 (Nether Kirkton - Corsehill)

-Road construction within Section NL4 would directly impact on RPH 17 and 18 both of which are of high suitability for reptiles; however no reptiles were recorded in Section NL4.
-Reptiles are still likely to be present in areas of good habitat quality even if it is in small numbers.
-Therefore they are vulnerable to injury and death caused during the construction of the scheme.
-Direct mortality is assessed as being of medium negative magnitude and Minor significance.
+5.2.11 Road construction within Section NL4 would directly impact on RPH15, RPH17 and RPH18, which are of moderate to high suitability for reptiles; however no reptiles were recorded in Section NL4.
+Reptiles are still likely to be present in areas of good habitat quality even if it is in small numbers, and therefore would be vulnerable to injury and death during the construction of the proposed scheme.
+Potential for direct mortality is assessed as being of medium negative magnitude and Minor significance.

-Road construction within Section NL4 would result in the loss of two areas of high suitability reptile habitat (RPH17 and 18).
+5.2.12 Road construction within Section NL4 would result in the loss of three areas of moderate to high suitability reptile habitat (RPH15, RPH17 and RPH18).
 In addition linkages to areas of moderate to high suitability reptile habitat would be severed by the road construction and the operational carriageway.
-Therefore habitat severance/loss is assessed as being of medium negative impact with an impact significance of Minor.
+Therefore habitat severance/loss is assessed as being of medium negative magnitude potential impact with an impact significance of Minor.

-5.2.13 The effects of disturbance and pollution are unlikely to result in an observable positive or negative impact on the reptile populations in Section NL4, as the populations are already small and isolated if present.
-This impact is therefore considered to be of Negligible magnitude and significance.
+5.2.13 The effects of disturbance and pollution would be unlikely to result in an observable impact on the reptile populations in Section NL4, as the populations are already small and isolated if present.
+This potential impact is therefore considered to be of Negligible magnitude and significance.

-Section NL5 Ch.325370 - 331000 Corsehill - Blackdog
+Section NL5 ch325370 - 331000 Corsehill - Blackdog

-Road construction within Section NL5 would result in the partial loss of RPH22, which is of high suitability for reptiles; however no reptiles were recorded in Section NL5.
-Despite this, reptiles are still likely to be present albeit in small numbers due to the habitat quality and so are vulnerable to injury during site activities relating to construction.
-Therefore, direct mortality is assessed as being of medium negative magnitude and Minor significance.
+- 5.2.14 Road construction within Section NL5 would result in the partial loss of RPH21, RPH22, RPH23 and 25.
+Both RPH21 and 25 are of low suitability.
+However, RPH 22 is of high suitability for reptiles while RPH23 is of moderate suitability for reptiles. - 5.2.15 No reptiles were recorded in Section NL5 but despite this, reptiles are still likely to be present in small numbers due to the habitat quality, and would therefore be vulnerable to injury during construction.
+Therefore, potential for direct mortality is assessed as being of medium negative magnitude and Minor significance.

-The operational scheme in Section NL5 would result in the partial loss of only one (RPH22) out of the seven suitable areas of reptile habitats surveyed.
+5.2.16 The operational scheme in Section NL5 would result in the partial loss of four out of the seven suitable areas of reptile habitats surveyed.
 However during the operational phase of the road, habitat linkages between suitable reptile habitats on the south side of the road and those on the north side would be severed.
-Due to the lack of reptiles found during this survey, habitat severance/loss is assessed as being a medium negative impact with an impact significance of Minor.
+Due to the lack of reptiles found during this survey, habitat severance/loss is assessed as being a medium negative potential impact with an impact significance of Minor.

-5.2.16 The effects of disturbance and pollution are unlikely to result in an observable positive or negative impact on the reptile populations, as the populations are already small and isolated if present.
-This impact is therefore considered to be of Negligible magnitude and significance.
+5.2.17 The effects of disturbance and pollution would be unlikely to result in an observable impact on the reptile populations, as the populations are already small and isolated if present.
+This potential impact is therefore considered to be of Negligible magnitude and significance.

-6 Mitigation and Recommendations
+6 Mitigation